Edworthy 1906 Replica

 Jan 12 2018, Howard Burrows via Facebook

-An Edworthy was not sent over to NZ, the confusion comes out because when Silas Edworthy died in c1963 he had a couple of Australian built Quirks Mona's motorcycles (I still have some parts belonging to one of them)....Paddy Ryan was on the scene the same day that Silas died and bought all the motorcycles and parts in the shop ( a couple of MAG NOS engines from out of the shopfront window for starters)...the two Quirks were later sold to Stuart Campbell.
-Stuart sold them both on without even picking them up from Ryan's Motorcycles to a NZ vintage enthusiast who eventually sold them a few years ago and they have both been restored in NZ ( photos on my Flickr site).
+An Edworthy was not sent over to NZ, the confusion comes about because when Silas Edworthy died in c1963 he had a couple of Australian-built Quirks Mona's motorcycles (I still have some parts belonging to one of them)....Paddy Ryan was on the scene the same day that Silas died and bought all the motorcycles and parts in the shop (a couple of MAG NOS engines from out of the shopfront window for starters)...the two Quirks were later sold to Stuart Campbell.
+Stuart sold them both on without even picking them up from Ryan's Motorcycles to a NZ vintage enthusiast who eventually sold them a few years ago and they have both been restored in NZ (photos on my Flickr site).
 The original 1960's NZ buyer also had a couple of Williamson flat twins that have been sold at the same time as the Quirks, the Williamson's have both gone to the same buyer in Holland and both are now restored and being rallied extensively.

 Unfortunately stories get twisted over time!